Recovering an Oracle Cloud instance

 Use case: you have an Oracle Cloud instance but lost SSH access to it.
 To recover access, you need to know which pubkey you used on it, or which port SSH is listening on.
 Or, you don't want to terminate it before you make sure it doesn't contain important data.

-Clone the boot volume
+B. Clone boot volume

 1. Go to https://cloud.oracle.com/block-storage/boot-volumes